nikhilkmr300/covid-audio/voice/README.md

 # voice
-This is the sub-directory for the approach using x-ray images.
+This is the sub-directory for the approach using audio data.

 ## Instructions
 The data has not been uploaded to this repository.